vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </GoogleMapLoader>
 ```

-We need to import the required factory components in our script and set the data that will be passed to the markers and lines:
+We need to import the required factory components and set the data that will be passed to the markers and lines:

 ```js
 import { mapSettings } from '@/constants/mapSettings'